Failure To Protect

 “Yep, that’s right.”
 What’s up with this chick?

-“Please ask Ms. Lewis to email Bailey’s counselor to verify that you’re authorized to pick her up from school.”
+“Please ask Bailey’s mother to email the office authorizing you to pick her up from school.”

 Dre nodded.
 “Will do.”